Squadrick/squadrick.github.io/menu/feed.md

 ---
 layout: page
-title: Everything Else
+title: Feed
 ---

-This includes a list of cool things I would like to have saved, as well as tiny thoughts that don't warrant a full blog post.
+A running list of things in the intersections of things I need to remember and things I don't mind the internet knowing about me.

 ---

 ### 25th June 2020, 04:45 AM

 I accidentally deleted 6 hours of uncommitted work: